BEON.tech

 • Data Security & Compliance: With stricter data regulations, nearshore partners are embedding compliance into agile workflows.
 Teams often have expertise in GDPR, HIPAA, or CCPA requirements, ensuring regulatory needs are addressed early in each sprint.

 These trends mean that nearshore agile isn’t just a quick fix; it’s evolving.
-By 2025, nearshore teams will be on the leading edge of tech and process innovation , enabling clients to scale smartly and sustainably.
+By 2026, nearshore teams will be on the leading edge of tech and process innovation , enabling clients to scale smartly and sustainably.

-Use Cases Where This Model Shines
+Use Cases Where the Agile Nearshore Model Shines

 Agile nearshore development is not one-size-fits-all, but it excels in several scenarios: